 5. Ronda Pattison (Teenage Mutant Ninja Turtles)

-2014 saw something interesting happen to Teenage Mutant Ninja Turtles — the two artistic voices of Mateus Santolouco and Ross Campbell started to inform each others’ design decisions (and that’s to say nothing of of Cory Smith, who seems to be channeling both of them).
+2014 saw something interesting happen to Teenage Mutant Ninja Turtles — the two artistic voices of Mateus Santolouco and Sophie Campbell started to inform each others’ design decisions (and that’s to say nothing of of Cory Smith, who seems to be channeling both of them).
 The dynamic constant between these artists is the steady light of Ronda Pattison, whose lush colors feel familiar no matter who is wielding the pencil.